 Liability and Photo Release Forms

-Lunch will be served from 11 to 11:45 a.m. in the Dreyfus University Center Laird Room.
-Lunch is typically a sub sandwich, a side of chips, whole fruit, a cookie or brownie, and a drink.
-One of each item is provided to each attendee.
-Vending machines and other food options are available in close proximity to the lunch room, but are at your own expense.
-If you require a special dietary lunch, please contact Samantha Pech at firstname.lastname@example.org
+Lunch is from 11 to 11:45 a.m. in the Dreyfus University Center Laird Room.
+Lunch is typically a sub sandwich, a side of chips, a whole fruit, a cookie or brownie, and a drink.
+Vending machines and other food is in close proximity to the lunch location and are at your own expense.
+Vegetarian, non-vegetarian and the ability to note a dietary restriction are available.

 Escorts and Volunteers

 Campus students and staff volunteer their time to escort students to workshops throughout the day.
-No student is ever left unattended/alone during the event.
+Students are never alone at the event.